This unique training course provides Visiting Therapy-Dog Certification and Therapy-Dog Handler Certification taught by the leaders in the industry.

 8. Develop and demonstrate a simple AAI role-play with the assistance of other course participants, including;

-- Demonstrate appropriate handling, communication & supervision of the Therapy-Dog to facilitate the dog’s engagement with a ‘client’
+- Demonstrate appropriate handling, communication & supervision of the visiting therapy-dog to ensure the safety of all parties, whilst simultaneously engaging a client

-9. Conduct two supervised workplace visits (with elderly and children) demonstrating appropriate professional conduct and management of the Therapy-Dog
+9. Conduct two supervised workplace visits demonstrating appropriate professional conduct and management of the visiting therapy-dog around novel people, including older people and children

 Requirements for Dogs